-At December 31, 2023, the Company had over \$8.5 billion in total capital, with a solvency ratio of 145% compared to 126% a year earlier.
-This increase is mainly due to better recognition of the Company's financial strength under IFRS 17 and IFRS 9 and the strong contribution of organic capital generation.
-These favourable items were partially offset by the impact of \$461 million in share buybacks (NCIB), the redemption of \$150 million in preferred shares and the unfavourable impact of macroeconomic variations.
+At December 31, 2023, the Company had nearly \$6.2 billion in total capital, [†] with a solvency ratio [†] of 139% compared to 118% a year earlier.
+This increase is mainly due to better recognition of the Company's financial strength under IFRS 17 and IFRS 9 and the strong contribution of organic capital generation. [†] These favourable items were partially offset by the \$400 million debenture and the \$150 million preferred share redemption, the dividend payments to iA Financial Corporation, iA Insurance's sole common shareholder, and the unfavourable impact of macroeconomic variations.
 The Company's solvency ratio remained well above the operating target of 120% throughout 2023.
-As mentioned above, organic capital generation was strong throughout the year, with the Company generating \$600 million in additional capital to achieve the annual target of \$600+ million.
-The very good organic capital generation is expected to continue into 2024.
-In addition, the capital available for deployment was assessed at \$1.6 billion at year end, which is a strong result considering the amount of capital that was deployed in 2023 through investments in organic growth and digital transformation, increased dividends to shareholders, as well as the high level of share buybacks (NCIB) during the year.
+For detailed comments on financial strength, including dividends and debt instruments, refer to the "Financial Position" section of this Management's Discussion and Analysis.